Welcome to the Midleton Hillwalking Club Website

 - It's very important that proper gear is used for hillwalking; strong boots, waterproof jacket, packed lunch, bottle of water, change of clothing, hat and gloves for winter walking.
 No jeans or trainers.
 Please see the equipment page.

-- To cut down on travel expenses, members mostly car-pool from the main meeting point at the Car Park outside Maxi Zoo in Midleton.
+- To cut down on travel expenses, members mostly car-pool from the main meeting point.
 The normal practice is €5 per passenger for short journeys (up to 50 miles) and €10 for medium journeys (50 miles +).
 This applies to A/B/C walks.

 - Please note all members participate on club walks at their own risk.